-Given the crucial role of germ cells in the propagation of species, their genomes represent a particularly attractive target for the selfish propagation LINE-1.
+Given the crucial role of germ cells in the propagation of species, their genomes represent a particularly attractive target for mobile elements.
 Uncontrolled activity of retrotransposons is known to cause new mutations and even kill germ cells necessitating existence of specialized defensive mechanisms regulating LINE-1 elements.

 Our group focuses on: